Special Forms¶

 A second form is for defining functions: define (name

-formals) body
+formals) body.

 This is rewritten into the base form as: define name

-(function/name name formals body)
+(function/name name formals body) thus creating a reference

 from name to a function value.